vt-middleware/ldaptive/docs/guide/beans/generation.md

 redirect_from: "/docs/guide/beans/generation/"
 ---

+{% include relative %}

 # Bean Generation

 Ldaptive supports generating Java beans from an LDAP schema.
 The [Sun codemodel](https://codemodel.java.net/) library is used for java source generation.
-This support is provided in a separate library that is available in the _jars_ directory of the [latest download](download.md).
+This support is provided in a separate library that is available in the _jars_ directory of the [latest download]({{ relative }}download.html).

 Or included as a maven dependency: